AllaeddineEL/vm-service-vra-saltstack-config/README.md

 kubectl config use-context demo

 ```
-8. after finishing the previous steps, you can start provisioning your resources
+8. After finishing the previous steps, you can start provisioning your resources
 ```
 terraform apply
 ```
-9. note the ip address from the terraform output to access the nginx web server in your browser
+9. Note the ip address from the terraform output to access the nginx web server(s) in your browser
 ```
 Apply complete!
 Resources: 8 added, 0 changed, 0 destroyed.